 So, my background’s in sports, but, I’m training to become a pelvic physio.
 My interest in continence started because I was left more than a little leaky after having my kids.
 It really amazed me that three wee exercises could change my life.
 Wish I’d done them earlier…

-I do see patients, I’m self employed.
-But, it’s very small – my three kids don’t seem to be self managing yet.
+I do see patients, I’m self-employed.
+But, it’s very small – my three kids don’t seem to be self-managing yet.

 The parties were designed really to trial the comedy.
 I was sure that an irreverent approach would work, and they gave me the confidence to try the Fringe show.
-They are good fun, women are initially very quiet and then, once they realise I’m not going to pick on them or ask them any questions, they relax and get really quite ribald!
+They are good fun, women are initially very quiet and then, once they realize I’m not going to pick on them or ask them any questions, they relax and get really quite ribald!